Natinael-1/Offline_First_Learning_Assistant/README.md

 ## Pre-Authorized Demo Credentials

-For testing and evaluation convenience, the system automatically seeds the following pre-authorized test accounts on initial boot:
+For testing and evaluation convenience, the system automatically seeds the following pre-authorized test email addresses on initial boot:
+The credentials for already created accounts for easy testing is provided in COMMENT SECTION on CANVAS.

 | Role        | Email Address          | Default Phone   |
 | :---------- | :--------------------- | :-------------- |